TonySac/Ender3NG-Build/software_config-printercfg-start_tune.md

 # PID Tune

-Althoug not immeadtly requried, it is helpful to tune the PID controller prior to attempting a print.
+Although not immediately required, it is helpful to tune the PID controller prior to attempting a print.
 This avoids heater out of range errors.
-Make sure to set the printer up and tune for as close to normal printing condtions as possible.
+Make sure to set the printer up and tune for as close to normal printing conditions as possible.

 Run `PID_CALIBRATE HEATER=heater_bed TARGET=##` to calibrate the bed.
 Where `TARGET=##` should be the bed temperature planned to be used.
 Once this is complete save the values and run it again but this time for `HEATER=extruder` along with the appropriate temperature.
 I also recommend setting the print fan to the expected speed for this calibration.